Antifa (United States): Notable actions

 In August 2017, antifa counter-protesters at the Unite the Right rally in Charlottesville, Virginia, reported The New York Times, "used clubs and dyed liquids against the white supremacists."
 Groups preparing to protest the Boston Free Speech Rally saw their plans become viral following the violence in Charlottesville.
 The event drew a largely peaceful crowd of 40,000 counter-protesters.
 In The Atlantic, McKay Coppins stated that the 33 people arrested for violent incidents were "mostly egged on by the minority of 'Antifa' agitators in the crowd."

-President Trump described the protesters outside his August 2017 rally in Phoenix, Arizona, as "antifa".
 During the Berkeley protests on August 27, 2017, an estimated one hundred antifa and anarchist protesters joined a crowd of 2,000–4,000 other protesters to confront alt-right demonstrators and Trump supporters who showed up for a "Say No to Marxism" rally that had been cancelled by organizers due to security concerns.
 Following the incident, Jesse Arreguin, the mayor of Berkeley, suggested classifying the city's antifa as a gang.

 Protesters hold an antifa banner in Minneapolis, February 2017.

 In November 2018, police investigated a left-wing group associated with antifa, Smash Racism D.C., following a protest by 12-20 people outside the home of The Daily Caller founder Tucker Carlson, who they accused of being a racist and white supremacist.
 Activists of the group defaced the driveway of Carlson's property by spray-painting an anarchist symbol on it.

+In January 2021, about 100 Proud Boys and Trump supporters clashed with counter-protesters for hours on Mission Boulevard near the Crystal Pier.
+Violent acts committed by members of both sides were posted to social media.
+In 2022, 11 people, who were later identified by prosecutor Summer Stephan as Antifa, were charged with felonies related to the incident.
+In April 2024, nine of those charged had pled guilty to various charges while two chose to go to trial.
+On May 3, these two were convicted of conspiracy to commit a riot.
+In June 2024, eight of those who were convicted received sentences ranging from 180 days in jail to eight years in prison.
+Patrick Cotter, a former federal prosecutor described by USA today as an expert, described the trial as selective prosecution, highlighting video evidence of Proud Boy violence and described the trial as "an insult to public intelligence."